CommitOps/commitops.github.io/docs/Interview-QnA/aws-questions-answers.md

     - **Ans:** There is no such limit

-1. **Q: You are going to launched one instance with security group.
-While configuring security group, what are the things you have to select?**
+???+ question "Q: You are going to launched one instance with security group.
+While configuring security group, what are the things you have to select?"

     1. Protocol and type
     2. Port